pytorch/serve/.circleci/README.md

 This is easier for maintenance and reduces chances of error in config.yml

 ## images
 TorchServe uses customized docker images for its CircleCI build.
-We have published these docker images on AWS ECR
-* 630887156731.dkr.ecr.us-east-1.amazonaws.com/torchserve-build:ubuntu18-pythn36-cpu
-* 630887156731.dkr.ecr.us-east-1.amazonaws.com/torchserve-build:ubuntu18-conda38-cpu
-* 630887156731.dkr.ecr.us-east-1.amazonaws.com/torchserve-build:ubuntu18-pyenv37-cpu
-* 630887156731.dkr.ecr.us-east-1.amazonaws.com/torchserve-build:ubuntu18-venv36-cpu

-Following file in the _images_ folder is used to create the docker images
+Following file in the `images` folder is used to create the docker images
 * [Dockerfile](images/Dockerfile) (This is a parameterised Dockerfile)

 #### To create a image run following cmd